Meet the Student Officers Elect

 President Activities Elect

 Harriet is originally from Linthorpe right here in Middlesbrough and completed an undergraduate degree in Sports Therapy and Rehabilitation at Teesside University before moving on to a Masters in Applied International Public Health.

 She has been heavily involved in the students’ union throughout her time at university, including being a member of the Women’s Football Club and helping to lead/ run it as a committee member.
 She also widened student awareness of and participation in TUSU campaigns as a Campaigns Rep.

-I’ll aim to ensure that students feel sport and societies are enjoyable and fitness sessions are available to all.
-I’m a big believer that participation in student groups can help with making friends, widening the student experience, and improving mental health.
+I will aim to ensure that students feel sport and societies are enjoyable and fitness sessions are available to all.
+I am a big believer that participation in student groups can help with making friends, widening the student experience, and improving mental health.
 It seems particularly important and valuable this year following the many adverse effects of the pandemic.
-I can’t wait to get stuck in!”
+I cannot wait to get stuck in!”